Sit to Support Kids & Nature

 Nature connection is for everyone.
 Not only those who can afford it.

-The Sit-a-thon is a community challenge and peer-to-peer fundraising campaign, in support of Pine’s Bursary Fund.
+That’s why, each year, we host the Sit-a-thon – an annual community challenge and peer-to-peer fundraising campaign, in support of Pine’s Bursary Fund.
 Each spring, amazing individuals like you take the ‘Sit Spot Challenge’.
 The challenge is simple – commit to sitting quietly in nature for a chosen period of time and inspire friends and family to donate to your sit.
-The official sit date for Sit-a-thon 2022 is June 19th, but you’re welcome to sit any time in June.
+Sitters of all ages are welcome and can sit alone, with friends, or as a family!
+The official sit date for Sit-a-thon 2023 is June 18th, but you’re welcome to sit any time in June.

 There are many ways to support: